grunge4lyfe/triangle/README.md

 # Triangle

-A quick "Hello, triangle!" example written in C++ using GLFW and OpenGL.
+A quick triangle example written in C++ using GLFW and OpenGL.

 ## Installation
 ```